rob2d/build-and-watch/README.md

 ## Build & Watch ##

-Build & Watch is a tool which watches a folder for changes to .c or .h files, builds your Gameboy ROM `.gb` file, and then conveniently launches an emulator of your choice with the updated ROM while closing older instances.
+Build & Watch is a Gameboy ROM development workflow tool which watches a folder for changes to .c or .h files, builds your Gameboy ROM `.gb` file, and then conveniently launches an emulator of your choice with the updated ROM while closing older instances.

 ### Usage ###